Sumit-0311/Pricerr/README.md

 <h2> To get Started </h2>

-1.Clone this repository onto your desktop using the command below
+1. Clone this repository onto your desktop using the command below

 ```
 git clone https://github.com/Sumit-0311/Pricerr.git